ceshine/ceshine-hugo/content/post/2026/20260411-ppo-grpo-gspo/index.md

 - Outputs with below-average rewards get $\hat{A}\_i < 0$ → their token probabilities are **decreased**.
 - An output that is *average* for the group ($\hat{A}\_i \approx 0$) is largely ignored.

 This is a form of **REINFORCE with a baseline**, where the baseline is the empirical group mean.
-The group standard deviation acts as an adaptive scaling factor — when the reward variance within a group is low (the model is confident), advantages are amplified; when variance is high, advantages are moderated.
+The group standard deviation acts as an adaptive scaling factor — when the reward variance within a group is low (the model produces consistently-scored outputs), advantages are amplified; when variance is high, advantages are moderated.

 ### Iterative Training Loop